robbieculkin/RGB-LED-Audio-Visualizer/README.md

 # RGB-LED-Audio-Visualizer

-A lot of this code was written last year, when the extent of my C/C++ knowledge came from an intro to programming course and the Arduino starter kit.
-I've recently reorganized and cleaned everything up for readabilty, and I'm in the process of adding more comments.
-A few functions need revisions for efficiency & clarity, I'll be addressing that soon.
+This project visualizes any audio passed to it via a standard 3.5mm audio jack.
+See [my personal site](https://robbieculkin.wordpress.com) for videos and a tutorial.
+A lot of this was written in 2015, when the extent of my C/C++ knowledge came from an intro to programming course and the Arduino starter kit.
+In 2016 I reorganized and cleaned somethings up for readabilty.

-What's new: an iOS companion app that interfaces with the device via Bluetooth.
+* master: What I currently run on my display at home.
+Usually the most up-to-date
+* full-scale-tower-master: an adaptation of master for a commissioned 4-foot tower
+* wave-master: an adaptation of master setup to run on the BreadBro Wave

-Please don't copy my code without asking me first!
+##### Please don't copy my code without asking me first!
 Protected by copyright